The Pale Beyond: Development

-The Pale Beyond is the first game from Belfast-based video game developer Bellular Studios.
+The Pale Beyond is the first game from Belfast-based video game developer Saltstone Studios.
 The group was founded by Thomas Hislop and Michael Bell, friends who took programming courses together at Queen's University Belfast.
 Bell founded a YouTube channel called "Bellular Gaming" which began to get a following while Hislop got involved with theater in his spare time.
 The friends decided to work together to develop video games as they thought their skillsets would complement each other.

 Originally, the studio tried to develop a mobile game which was cancelled before it could be released, and another game which also failed.
 The studio announced a World of Warcraft mod that would have overhauled the early quests in the game with voice acting and other modern features, which was shut down by the game's developer, Blizzard.
 Hislop said in an interview that the lessons from these original games they attempted to develop helped to narrow the scope of what they were going to try to create with The Pale Beyond to something that was within their abilities.